 4.01 Number of Shares Issuable.
-The total number of shares of Common Stock authorized to be issued under the Plan shall be 3,952,211 shares, which includes new shares approved by the Company's stockholders on the Effective Date and shares that were approved and authorized by stockholders in 2008, but not yet issued under the Plan as of the Effective Date.
-The total number of shares of Common Stock authorized to be issued under the Plan shall be reduced by 1 share of Common Stock for every 1 share that is subject to an Option, Stock Appreciation Right, or other appreciation-only Award granted under the Plan on or after the Effective Date, and 1.83 shares of Common Stock for every 1 share that was subject to a Restricted Share, Restricted Stock Unit, or other full-value stock-based Award granted on or after the Effective Date.
+The total number of shares of Common Stock authorized to be issued under the Plan shall be the sum of (a) 1,680,000 shares of Common Stock authorized and approved for issuance under the Plan as of the Company's 2017 annual meeting of shareholders, plus (b) the 3,952,211 shares of Common Stock previously authorized and approved for issuance under the Plan, less the number of shares underlying Awards made under the Plan prior to the Effective Date (calculated as described below).
+The total number of shares of Common Stock authorized to be issued under the Plan shall be reduced by 1 share of Common Stock for every 1 share that is subject to an Option, Stock Appreciation Right, or other appreciation-only Award granted under the Plan on or after the Effective Date, and 1.83 shares of Common Stock for every 1 share that was subject to a Restricted Stock Unit, or other full-value stock-based Award granted on or after the Effective Date.
 The number of shares available for issuance under the Plan and as specific types of Awards shall be subject to adjustment in accordance with Section 11.08.
 The shares to be offered under the Plan shall be authorized and unissued shares of Common Stock, or issued shares of Common Stock that will have been reacquired by the Company.